 Immigrants in the Coalfields, 2014 tells a story of Appalachia through images, maps, documents, and oral histories from the University of Kentucky Libraries Special Collections.
 The project reveals a national perspective that includes stereotypes and personal accounts of immigrants to the Kentucky Appalachian region.
 It is intended to showcase research collections and encourage further study of Appalachia’s rich and often-distressing coal mining industry.

 Exploring Intersectionality: 1800s-present is a look at the idea of intersectionality--the study of "intersections" of oppression among certain groups such as race, class, gender or sexual identity--through various collections.
 The exhibit focuses on feminism and women's rights' movements in Kentucky and how they intersected with various other rights advocacy, such as civil rights, suffragy, education, and slavery.

-These images depict various time periods in Kentucky and the ongoing search for the right answers.
+Black History Month Exhibit, 2014 depicts various time periods in Kentucky and the ongoing search for the right answers.

-Jim Blackerby, a 2013 graduating senior, reflects on the history of significant University of Kentucky buildings, comparing photos he took in 2013 with images from archival photograph collections available through ExploreUK.
+A Student's View of Campus, Now & Then, 2013 Jim Blackerby, a 2013 graduating senior, reflects on the history of significant University of Kentucky buildings, comparing photos he took in 2013 with images from archival photograph collections available through ExploreUK.